Great Seimas of Vilnius: The Seimas

 This demand was far-reaching and required transformation of the empire into a federal state, placing Lithuania on a par with the Grand Duchy of Finland within the Russian constitutional system.
 Heated discussions continued on the means to achieve this transformation.
-Some argued for armed resistance, but were reminded that the previous uprisings in November 1831 and January 1863 had failed.
-Others suggested peaceful and passive resistance: refusing to pay taxes, boycotting products from monopolistic companies (mostly those selling alcoholic beverages), not allowing children to attend Russian schools, evading drafts into the Russian army, and organizing factory worker strikes.
+Some argued for armed resistance, but were reminded that the previous uprisings in 1831 and 1863 had failed.
+Others suggested peaceful and passive resistance: refusing to pay taxes, boycotting products from monopolistic companies (mostly those selling alcoholic beverages), not allowing children to attend Russian schools, evading drafts into the Imperial Russian army, and organizing factory worker strikes.
 The delegates, who were mostly small farmers, also discussed land reform, demanding that all land would be confiscated from large landlords and distributed to those who actually cultivated it.
 However, no conclusions in that area were reached as there was a perception that any resolution on land reform would encourage the peasants to rise against their landlords as it was happening in other parts of the Russian Empire.

 At the end of the second day, the Seimas adopted a four-paragraph resolution.
 The first paragraph declared that the Tsarist government was Lithuania's most dangerous enemy.
 The second paragraph demanded autonomy; the third outlined the means towards this goal that were deemed acceptable.
 The resistance was to be peaceful and passive.
 The fourth and final paragraph demanded that children be taught in their native language by teachers chosen by the people.
 The Seimas, unlike the 1917 Vilnius Conference, did not attempt to elect an institution that could carry out these resolutions and act as a Lithuanian government.
 After the Seimas, rural areas were left on their own without central guidance.
-After the resolution was adopted by the Seimas, near midnight, Jonas Basanavičius read aloud his proposal to include an attachment condemning Polish ecclesiastical authorities for suppressing the use of the Lithuanian language in churches within the diocese of Vilnius.
+After the resolution was adopted by the Seimas, near midnight, Jonas Basanavičius read aloud his proposal to include an attachment condemning Polish ecclesiastical authorities for Polonization via the suppression of the use of the Lithuanian language in the Vilnius diocese's churches.
 The church matters had not been discussed during the sessions, but the majority agreed to the proposal by a show of hands.
 Because the attachment was not fully discussed, Social Democrats did not consider it officially adopted.